 Lary recalled fooling around with the knuckler for years on the sidelines.
 He said, "One day I told Frank House, the catcher, to call for it a time or two and he did.
 I found myself striking out hitters with the good eyes, using my knuckler.
 I made Ted Williams mad with it.
 I tried it on Mickey Mantle, and he didn't get a hit off it."
 Sometimes Frank threw a knuckler for the third strike, but often he used it to set up a pitch, notably his good overhand curve.

 In any event, Lary's record from July 5 to the end of the season was a spectacular 17-3.
 Reminiscent of Buffalo in 1954 when he won ten of his last thirteen decisions, Lary won four straight games.
-The third victory came against the Yankees in the Bronx during the nightcap of a doubleheader, 4-3, thanks to a sixth-inning solo homer by Al Kaline.
+The fourth victory came against the Yankees in the Bronx during the nightcap of a doubleheader, 4-3, thanks to a sixth-inning solo homer by Al Kaline.
 A youthful All Star at age twenty-one, Kaline also saved the game when, with two runners on and two outs in the bottom of the ninth, he made a sensational leaping catch of a high drive by Mickey Mantle that looked as though it would carry over the auxiliary scoreboard in right field.
 Then, after an 8-6 loss at Boston, Lary won five out of six games before losing at Baltimore, a 3-0 shutout on August 23.

 Lary then won eight straight to finish at 21-13.
 One gem in his streak came with the two-hit 11-1 victory he twirled against the Indians in Detroit on September 23.
 But his most satisfying win came on September 15 when he beat the Yankees for the fifth time in six decisions, 6-2, as the Tigers erupted for five runs in the seventh frame to ice the game.
 Although the New Yorkers won the 1956 AL pennant and the World Series, Detroit won their season series, 12-10, and Lary became the first pitcher in years to beat the Yankees five times in a season.